quexten/goldwarden/Readme.md

 ### Login with device
 Approving other devices works out of the box and is enabled by default.
 If the agent is unlocked, you will be prompted to approve the device.

+### Design
+The tool is split into CLI and daemon, which communicate via a unix socket.

+The vault is never written to disk and is only kept in encrypted form in memory, it is re-downloaded upon startup.
+The encryption keys are stored in secure enclaves (using the memguard library) and only decrypted briefly when needed.
+This protects from memory dumps.
+Vault entries are also only decrypted when needed.

+When entries change, the daemon gets notified via websockets and updates automatically.

+The sensitive parts of the config file are encrypted using a pin.
+The key is derrived using argon2, and the encryption used is chacha20poly1305.
+The config is also only held in memory in encrypted form and decrypted using key stored in kernel secured memory when needed.

+When accessing a vault entry, the daemon will authenticate against a polkit policy.
+This allows using biometrics.

 ### Future Plans
 Some things that I consider adding (depending on time and personal need):